-GBU-31/32/38 JOINT DIRECT ATTACK MUNITION (JDAM) Air-to-surface guided bomb
+GBU-31/32/38 JOINT DIRECT ATTACK MUNITION (JDAM)

+Air-to-surface guided bomb

 Brief: JDAM is a GPS/INS-guided, autonomous, all-weather surface attack weapon.
-The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit for accurate all-weather attack from medium/high altitudes.
-The weapons acquire targeting information from the aircraft's avionics.
+The joint USAF-Navy program upgrades the existing inventory of general-purpose bombs by adding a GPS/INS guidance kit $for accurate \, all-weather \, attack \, from \, medium/high \, altitudes. \, The \, weapons$ acquire targeting information from the aircraft's avionics.
 After release, an inertial guidance kit directs the weapon, aided by periodic GPS updates.
 JDAM seeker/tail kits can be mounted on general-purpose or penetrating warheads in each weight class.
 JDAM can also utilize the 500-lb carbon fiber-cased Very Low Collateral Damage Weapon (VLCDW) for sensitive targets.
-A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon, slated for integration and flight testing on the F-15E.
+A JDAM kit is under development for the 5,000-lb BLU-113 penetrating weapon, slated for integration and flight-testing on the F-15E.
 The Advanced 2,000-lb (A2K) BLU-137/B weapon is also being developed for integration onto the F-15E and B-2A.
-A2K will improve both precision and penetration to strike a wider variety of targets, eventually replacing the BLU-139 bunker buster.
-JDAM-class weapons are the most frequent air-to-ground munition expended in combat.
-FY20 continues to maximize production capacity to replenish stocks depleted over Iraq and Syria, procuring 37,000 guidance kits.
-USAF is procuring an upgraded tailkit with anti-jam receiver for use in GPS degraded conditions.
-The service is also seeking to develop a lighter weight successor class of weapons incorporating IR/GPS guidance, maneuvering wings, stealth, and EW capabilities.
-An F-35A dropped a JDAM-class weapon during its combat debut over the Middle East on Apr.
-30, 2019.
+A2K will improve both precision and penetration to strike a wider variety of targets, eventually replacing the BLU-109 bunker buster.
+JDAM-class weapons are the most frequent airto-ground munition expended in combat.
+FY21 procures 10,000 guidance kits to keep pace with current operations, following surge-production to replenished stocks depleted over Iraq and Syria.
+USAF is procuring an upgraded tail kit with anti-jam receiver for use in GPS degraded conditions under an Urgent Operational Requirement.
+The service is also seeking to develop a lighter-weight successor class of weapons incorporating IR/GPS guidance, maneuvering wings, stealth, and EW capabilities.
+Testers are currently working to integrate the GBU-38 for operational use on the F-35.

 Contractors: Boeing, Textron, Honeywell.

 First Flight: Oct.
 22, 1996.
-IOC: 1998.